Family Floer program and non-archimedean SYZ mirror construction: Introduction

 Here we define $P,W,Q,\ia$ and $\tilde P,\tilde W,\tilde Q,\tilde \ia$ for the $A_\infty$ algebras $\m$ and $\m^\smallsim$ as before (\S \ref{sss_intro_local_chart}).
-The \textbf{ud-homotopy} refers to an amended homotopy theory of $A_\infty$ algebras with extra properties; the prefix `ud' means `{unitality with divisor axiom}'.
-We will define a category $\UD$ of these $A_\infty$ algebras to systematically handle them.
+The \textit{{ud-homotopy}} refers to an amended homotopy theory of $A_\infty$ algebras with extra properties; the prefix `u' and `d' means `unitality' and `divisor axiom' respectively.
+It is important to note that unless we put `u' and `d' together, it would be problematic to make a well-behaved homotopy theory.
+Systematically, we will define a category $\UD$ of these $A_\infty$ algebras to work with the ud-homotopy relations.
 There are some heavy homological algebras, notably \S \ref{S_whitehead}.
+The non-archimedean analytic gluing forces us to study affinoid algebra morphisms.
+The analytic structure goes beyond mere "homotopy invariance of Maurer-Cartan sets", and should be approximated as "ud-homotopy relations for $A_\infty$ maps within minimal model $A_\infty$ algebras".

 Suppose $L=L_k$ and $\tilde L=L_j$, and we define the local charts as in (\ref{intro_ia_i}).
-Then, the \textbf{transition map}
+Then, we define